starfriend10/EMBRACE/README.md

 ## Usage

-There are three types of checklist documents can be selected: A (only Section A), B (only Section B), and Full (both sections).
-The selection could faciliate a more flexible sharing of corresponding section(s).
+The checklist contains Section A (quick self-check) and Section B (stepwise checklist), you can choose to fill A, B, or both sections, which could faciliate a more flexible sharing of corresponding information.
 To share your checklist with others, please save the checklist as a read-only document.
 “File” >> “Print” >> Select “Microsoft print to PDF” in “Printer” >> Print >> Save it as a new PDF document.

 _For more examples, please refer to the [Instructions](https://example.com)_